 53-18-5.
-Forms to be furnished by commission [secretary of state].
+Forms to be furnished by commission.

-Forms for all documents to be filed in the office of the commission [secretary of state] may be furnished by the commission [secretary of state] on request therefor, but the use thereof unless otherwise specifically prescribed by law, is not mandatory.
+Forms for all documents to be filed in the office of the commission may be furnished by the commission on request therefor, but the use thereof unless otherwise specifically prescribed by law, is not mandatory.